Franz Kempf

 Franz Moishe Kempf (20 June 1926 – 8 February 2020) was an Australian artist who worked in Australia and Europe.
 He was a lecturer in printmaking at the University of Adelaide.

 Early life and education

-Kempf was born in Melbourne on 20 June 1926, and studied at the National Gallery of Victoria Art School, then (between 1957 and 1960) in Perugia, Italy, and with Oscar Kokoschka in Salzburg, Austria.
+Franz Moishe Kempf was born in Melbourne on 20 June 1926, and studied at the National Gallery of Victoria Art School, then (between 1957 and 1960) in Perugia, Italy, and with Oscar Kokoschka in Salzburg, Austria.
 In England, he worked as a film designer with Richard Macdonald, and was associated with Peter Blake, Joe Tilson, Ceri Richards and Keith Vaughan.
 Vaughan had an influence on Kempf’s work of the 1960s.

 Career

 Kempf worked with and in a variety of media, styles, and methods, including paint, print, etching, lithograph, monotype, screenprint, textile, and woodcut.

 Kempf moved to Adelaide, South Australia, in 1963, becoming head of printmaking at the then North Adelaide School of Arts in 1969.
 He was a senior lecturer in printmaking at the University of South Australia from 1973 to 1981, and a guest lecturer at the Slade School of Fine Art, the University of London, the Edinburgh College of Art, Scotland, and the Gloucester College of Art.
 He participated in over 90 one-man invitation exhibitions in America, Israel, Germany, Poland, and China.

 His thought and work was influenced by Jewish mysticism, Isaac Bashevis Singer, Cavafy and Proust.
 In his work, he covered subjects from political issues and the natural environment to the spiritual traditions in Judaism.
 Although from a non-observant background, Kempf turned to following the Chabad movement of Hasidic Judaism, becoming strictly observant.